Semantic Similarity Loss for Neural Source Code Summarization: Approach

 5) Adjust semantic similarities using exponentiated reward.
-In preliminary experiments, we noticed that semantic similarity values tend to be distributed such that small differences from the mean seem to have less overall meaning that large ones.
+In preliminary experiments, we noticed that semantic similarity values tend to be distributed such that small differences from the mean seem to have less overall meaning than large ones.
 In other words, semantic similarity is most useful in reporting that a sequence is very similar or dissimilar, while values around the mean are harder to interpret.
-Our observation corroborates findings in using human ratings of similarity, such as by~\citet{korbak2023pretraining}, and our remedy is similar: we adjust each semantic similarity score using an exponential function adjusted by parameter $\beta$.
+Our observation corroborates findings in using human ratings of similarity, such as by Korbak et al.~\cite{korbak2023pretraining}, and our remedy is similar: we adjust each semantic similarity score using an exponential function adjusted by parameter $\beta$.
 The formula is $exp(R(x_{i})/\beta)$, where $x_{i}$ is the word prediction for position $i$ in the sequence, and $R$ is the reward function, which in our case is the USE similarity score for the sequence where $x_{i}$ originates.
-The effect of this function is to push values beyond a certain threshold to be have much more effect on the loss.
+The effect of this function is to push values beyond a certain threshold to have much more effect on the loss.
 The value $\beta$ is a parameter which allows us to scale the similarity scores.
-We use $\beta=0.8$ in this paper after preliminary experiments.
-For example, in Figure~\ref{fig:useseqex}, $exp(0.8665/0.8)=2.954$.
+For example, in Table~\ref{fig:useseqex}, the scaled reward value becomes $exp(0.8665/1)=0.8665$ when $beta$ is 1.
+We use $\beta=1.0$ as a default value for LLMs because it is recommended by Korbak et al.~\cite{korbak2023pretraining}.
+However, we explore the different values in Section~\ref{sec:ablate}.
+We use $\beta=0.8$ as a default value for purpose-built models because our ablation study finds that $\beta=0.8$ shows the improvement over all datasets and across all metrics and datasets.